rocon/espo/README.md

 Movement to an object is expressed with the *al* preposition (not with the accusitave *-n* case): *la kato saltis al·sur la tablo* - the cat jumped onto the table.

-14. *Questions*

-In question sentences startin with *ĉu* a phrase can be moved after it to put special emphasis on it: .

-15. *Foreign names*
+14. *Foreign names*

 Espo prefers foreign names (personal and geographical) to be retained in their (Romanized) native spelling, so as much as possible without diacritics.
 For geographical names of like continents and oceans, which are not limited to the language of one country, generalized Esp(erant)o-specific names can still be used.
 Examples: *Nord-Ameriko, Sud-Ameriko, Atlantiko, Arktiko, Eŭropo, Afriko, Antarktiko, Azio, Indioceano, Australio, Oceanio, Pacifiko*.

-16. *Sentences*
+15. *Sentences*

-Sentences do not need to start with a Capitalized letter and end in a full stop (*.*): the capitalization of the first letter is optional, and the dot can then be replaced with a semicolon (*;*).
+Sentences do not need to start with a Capitalized letter and end in a full stop (*.*): the capitalization of the first letter is optional, and two sentences can then be separated with a semicolon (*;*).

+16. *Schwa insertion*

+Words with unusual consonant combinations can be pronounced by inserting a schwa in between two such consonants.
+Example: *ftizo - /fə'tizo̞/*.